Skip to main content

 This part is addressed directly to people who have participated in, paid for, or are thinking about participating in the buying or exploitation of other human beings.
 You are not too far gone.
 But you need to read this.

-This section is not written for the people who are horrified by what was described in Parts One through Three.
+This section is not written for the people who are horrified.

 They're already with us.